 - Remove existing wires from the white and grey terminals on the back of the operator.

 - Attach or insert white wires into the white terminal and black/white striped wires into the grey terminal.

-- Point the sensors at each other – if both sensor LED’s turn on, there is an issue with your wiring.
+- Point the sensors at each other – if both sensors LED’s turn on, there is an issue with your wiring.
 Replace the wires between the opener and the sensors.
 If the LED’s DO NOT turn on, replace the sensors.

 To replace your safety sensors follow the below simple steps;

 - Wear your work gloves in order to protect your hands from any harm.